LordHarsh/LordHarsh/certificates/README.md

     <td>Duration: 4 weeks</td>
   </tr>
   <tr>
-    <td>Content: This course teaches hoe to manage ML tasks on Google Cloud using AutoML.<br>The name of this course is changed to "Managing Machine Learning Projects with Google Cloud"</td>
+    <td>Content: This course teaches how to manage ML tasks on Google Cloud using AutoML.<br>The name of this course is changed to "Managing Machine Learning Projects with Google Cloud"</td>
   </tr>
 </thead>
 <tbody>